 Veterans' Benefits FAQ

 - Apply for admission.
 Contact our admissions offices for information on how to apply.
-You can reach us online at www.salve.edu/admissions, or call (401) 341-2908 for undergraduate admissions or (800) 637-0002 for graduate studies and continuing education.
+You can reach us online at salve.edu/admission, or call (401) 341-2908 for undergraduate admission or (800) 637-0002 for graduate and professional studies.

-- Submit a copy of your VA benefit application or certificate of eligibility (COE) to the Office of the Registrar.
-Application forms are available online at www.gibill.va.gov.
+- Submit a copy of your VA benefit application or certificate of eligibility to the Office of the Registrar.
+Application forms are available at benefits.va.gov.